GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 [upload the application to a closed test channel on the Play Store][11] and pair it with the PWA using [Peter's Asset Link Tool][15].

-Finally, move the application from the closed test channel to production
+Finally, move your application from the closed test channel to production!

 [1]: /progressive-web-apps/
 [2]: https://play.google.com/store/apps/details?id=com.android.chrome